KeltonMVP/rules/docs/index.en.md

 <span style="color:var(--pink);">1.3.2</span> Sharing an account with other people may lead to such probems and you risk remaining without an account, goods or get punished because of this.

-<span style="color:var(--pink);">1.3.3</span> Recovering a lost account can only be done by [a recovery request](https://www.rpg.b-zone.ro/account/recoverAccount) on the website, by clicking the Sign In button and then on Lost your account.
-Read the rules that show up carefully when trying to recover an account.
+<span style="color:var(--pink);">1.3.3</span> The recovery of a lost account can only be done through a [recovery request](https://www.rpg.b-zone.ro/account/recoverAccount) on the website, by clicking on the Sign In button and then on Lost your account.
+Staff offers limited assistance only through recovery requests that can be made on the RPG website and does not guarantee the recovery of a lost account.
+We reserve the right to reject any request without providing a reason.

 !!! example "Info note"